-Insurance, protection, prevention: find the right partners to protect you against cyber threat
+Insurance, protection, prevention: protect your pharmacy against cyber threat

 Cyber security has recently started to feel like more of a looming worry for many independent pharmacy owners.
 For many years, it might have been comfortable to think attacks were a "big company problem", but as Ian Smith, Head of Primary Care at Howden points out, that's no longer the case;